aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/examine-presentation/_index.md

 // ..
 ```

+You may want to see the [properties under the DocumentProperties](https://reference.aspose.com/slides/java/com.aspose.slides/documentproperties/#DocumentProperties--) class.

-## **Updating the Properties of a Presentation**
+## **Update a Presentation Properties**

 Aspose.Slides provides the [PresentationInfo.updateDocumentProperties](https://reference.aspose.com/slides/java/com.aspose.slides/PresentationInfo#updateDocumentProperties-com.aspose.slides.IDocumentProperties-) method that allows you to make changes to a presentation’s properties.

-This sample code shows you how to edit the properties for a presentation in Java:
+This Java code shows you how to edit a presentation's properties:

 ```java
 IPresentationInfo info = PresentationFactory.getInstance().getPresentationInfo("pres.pptx");